 Are you struggling to change a behavior that you know is unhealthy?
 Maybe this will help.

 In a blog post I made on my site last week I wrote about how God can help us manage the stress in our lives.
 I mentioned how much God loves us and that he sent his son, Jesus, to die for our sins so that we might have life and have it abundantly.
 John 10:10.
-I also posted a link to a presentation that shares the Good News about how God loves us and the difference that Jesus can make in our life.
+I also posted a link to a presentation - Stressed?
+How God Can Help - that shares the Good News about how God loves us and the difference that Jesus can make in our life.
 I thought it would be helpful to go deeper here in sharing how God enables us to change our unhealthy lifestyle.

 One thing that happens when we accept Jesus into our life is that God makes our old nature dead.
 Romans 6:6 says "For we know that our old self was crucified with him so that the body of sin might be done away with that we should no longer be slaves to sin.
 Romans 6:11 says "In the same way, count yourself dead to sin but alive to God in Christ Jesus.
 The New King James version of the Bible says that we are to "reckon" ourselves dead to sin.